kanishk44/skycast/README.md

 # Weather App using React

 This project is a weather application built with React.js.
-It is based on the tutorial from FreeCodeCamp, which aims to teach React.js by building a weather application.
 The application retrieves the current weather and forecast data from the OpenWeatherMap API based on the user's location.

 ## Features

 * Displays the current temperature, weather condition, and location on the main page.
-* Provides hourly and daily forecasts for the next 5 days.
 * Allows the user to search for a specific location and get its weather information.
 * Units can be toggled between Celsius and Fahrenheit.